 The doughnut shop opened at five.
 I arrived at four-thirty to start the coffee, to arrange the trays, to tie on the apron that smelled of yeast and sugar and the particular exhaustion of people who work before the sun rises.
 I was twenty-five years old.
 I had three children at home.
 I had textbooks in my bag.

 Between customers, I would pull out whatever I was reading that week.
 Introduction to Political Science.
 Organizational Behaviour.
-The pages grew soft from handling, spotted with fingerprints I could not always wash away before my shift ended and my afternoon class began.
-I did not know then that I was living a paradox: surrounded by people all morning, profoundly alone in what I was trying to become.
+The pages grew soft from handling, spotted with fingerprints I carried from my shift into my afternoon class, and my afternoon class began.
+I had no idea then that I was living a paradox: surrounded by people all morning, profoundly alone in what I was trying to become.
 No one in my family had gone to university.
-No one I worked with understood why I would spend money we did not have on books I read standing up behind a counter at five in the morning.
+No one I worked with understood why I would spend money we could barely spare on books I read standing up behind a counter at five in the morning.

 I think now about what I was learning in those hours before dawn.
-Not the content of the textbooks, though that mattered.
+Beyond the content of the textbooks, though, that mattered.
 I was learning how to be with myself in the middle of chaos.
-I was learning that solitude is not the same as being alone.
+I was learning that solitude differs from simple aloneness.
 You can be surrounded by people and still be utterly isolated in your purpose.
 You can be physically alone and feel accompanied by something larger than yourself.
 The space between five and nine, between the first customer and the last page I could read before class, became a kind of practice.
-I did not have language for it then.
+I lacked language for it then.
 I do now.
 I call it alonetude: the contemplative, chosen engagement with solitude that allows you to be genuinely present to yourself rather than merely by yourself.

 The Long Middle